PrestaShop/docs/src/content/1.7/development/webservice/tutorials/4-advanced-use/specific-price.md

 ### Example

-Let's say you want to retrieve the price for combination `25` of the product `2`, with tax, in a web service field name `my_price`, then you'll need to query:
+Let's say you want to retrieve the price for combination `25` of the product `2`, with tax, in a webservice field name `my_price`, then you'll need to query:

 `/api/products/2?price[my_price][use_tax]=1&price[my_price][product_attribute]=25`